mezidia/SIGame/README.md

 - playing audio-questions

 ### Localization
-To translate text in html we use `data-localize` tag.
+To translate text in html we use `data-localize` attribute.
 It is used like id:
 ```
 data-localize="translateme"
 ```